 This online workshop will introduce a curriculum specifically designed to help beginning level math learners develop operation sense with multiplication.
 This resource can be used for remote or in-person classes and includes a student packet, teacher’s guide, and other downloadable materials.
 Units include application activities in the context of financial literacy that integrate Teaching Skills That Matter (TSTM)-identified skills.
-All materials will be available on the SABES website prior to the workshop.

 - ABE teachers and administration at all levels of math ability and comfort.

 This professional development activity/course is designed for: